-Best coloring books for adults on the iPad
+Coloring books on the iPad help you relax — here are our favorites!

 Pigment

 Pigment offers the most versatile coloring experience.
-You can color with a variety of tools, including pencils, markers, airbrushes, water colors, oil paints, and more.
-You can blend colors, including lighter on top of dark, and press light or hard to produce different thickness of strokes.
+You can color with a variety of tools, including pencils, markers, airbrushes, watercolors, oil paints, and more.
+You can blend colors, including lighter on top of dark, and press light or hard to produce a different thickness of strokes.
 There are hundreds of colors to choose from, each with a shading gradient so you can customize your hues.

 There are three ways to color with Pigment.
 You can use Automatic, which will allow you to color wildly, but you will still stay within the lines, Freehand, which is like real-life coloring where you will go outside of the lines if you aren't careful, and Advanced, which lets you select multiple spots on an illustration to color in at once.
 This last option allows you to color across different sections, while only coloring the objects you want.

-There are also a few tools that are not at all realistic, but can be loads of fun to work with.
+There are also a few tools that are not at all realistic but can be loads of fun to work with.
 The Fade and Broom brushes create a unique shading on your illustrations and the Fill brush lets you simply tap to add color to an object.

 The best part is that Pigment works beautifully with Apple Pencil to create shades and depth to each page you color.

-There are dozens of free pages, and plenty of great tools, but if you are a coloring fanatic, you can subscribe to Pigment's premium service for hundreds of illustrations, additional brushes, and new coloring books each week.
+There are dozens of free pages and plenty of great tools, but if you are a coloring fanatic, you can subscribe to Pigment's premium service for hundreds of illustrations, additional brushes, and new coloring books each week.

 If you color in real life and are looking to recreate that experience on your iPad, Pigment is the best app in the App Store.